Home Compare NOW vs TTD

 ServiceNow vs The Trade Desk: Which Stock Looks Stronger in 2026?

-The Trade Desk holds the cleaner structural position, with the lead spread across valuation and stability.
+The structural profiles are close, with The Trade Desk carrying a narrow edge on stability.
 ServiceNow still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity